Aspose/releases.aspose.com/content/pub/net/_index.md

 ---
-title: "Microsoft Publisher File Convertor | Aspose.PUB for .NET"
+title: "Download C# Library to Read, Convert PUB Files | Aspose.PUB"
-description: "Download flexible and easy to use library to work with electronic publication files.
-It supports the loading and conversion of popular electronic publication file format (.pub) to PDF. "
+description: "Download C# class library DLL to Read & Convert Microsoft Publisher® (PUB) files to PDF format via .NET on-premise API.
+Edit the metadata of PUB files."
-keywords: ".NET Publisher API "
+keywords: ".NET Publisher API"
 family_listing_page_title: "Aspose.PUB for .NET"
 family_listing_page_description: "Aspose.PUB for .NET is an API that allows you to read and convert PUB files to PDF file format.
 It facilitates .NET application developers to work with the electronic publication file format (.pub) without the need of installing it on any server or client application."
 family_listing_page_iconurl: "https://www.aspose.cloud/templates/aspose/App_Themes/V3/images/pub/272x272/aspose_pub-for-net.png"